In Defense of Afrikan-Centered Scholarship from Unprovoked attacks by Meso-American so-called Scholars

 Powered by Oxford Dictionaries

-So, my questions is this: Where do any of these Scientific disciplines denote the necessity and requirement of anyone consulting any other scholars?
+- So, my question is this: Where do any of these Scientific disciplines denote the necessity and requirement of anyone consulting any other scholars before publishing their find

 Now, I want you to read what they say about our Grand Master Afrikan-Centered Scholars in their so-called rebuttal, entitled, “Robbing Native American Cultures”.
-Read some of the nasty vitriol included in their ‘rebuttal’ below.
-Then I want you to watch the 30-minute youtube video of Dr. Ivan Van Sertima below himself and you tell me.
+Read some of the nasty vitriol included in their ‘rebuttal’ in their ‘response’ entitled, “Robbing Native American Cultures”.
+Then I want you to watch the 30-minute youtube video I’ve included here, of Dr. Ivan Van Sertima below himself and you tell me.
 They are running this nonsense about what they refer to as ‘Lookership’.
 Damn fools.
 How many of these so-called Meso-American ‘scholars’ have done actual field work on the Olmecs, as Dr. Ivan Van Sertima has done?
 The first thing any Archaeologist or Anthropologist would do is analyze what he or she has discovered by looking at it and analyzing it.
 That is called Archaeology.
 So, I guess what we actually see with our own eyes is not worthy of consideration in what we find?
 If the sky is blue and I tell you it’s poker-dot, even though you can clearly see that the sky is blue, are you going to believe its poker-dot?
 What we see with our own eyes is called self-evident.

 ‘Prima Facie evidence’